 Unfair and Deceptive Acts and Practices

-The Most Important Consumer Statute in Your State
+The Most Important Consumer Statute in All 50 States

 An unfair and deceptive acts and practices (UDAP) statute usually provides attorney fees and enhanced damages for a wide array of deceptive or abusive practices.
-NCLC's manual for over 30 years has been the definitive treatise in this area for use in all 50 states:
+NCLC's treatise for over 40 years has been the definitive treatise in this area for use in all 50 states:

 - Scope of each state's UDAP statute